 Funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development

-We are committed to advancing research that helps identify practices and policies that are not equally responsive to or effective for marginalized children and families and then applying that knowledge to help dismantle systems of oppression by informing policy and practice that upholds the principles of an anti-racist society.
-This commitment is demonstrated by focusing on finding solutions to root causes that place children at risk of harm, advancing and supporting best practices in training of practitioners and researchers, and developing and continuously evaluating practices at the individual, family, organizational and policy levels -inclusive of the voices of the populations served.
-We believe that together we can make a meaningful and lasting impact in the lives of children through a dynamic and collaborative process that is accountable to the most vulnerable in society and works to enhance their voices not only in child maltreatment research, but in the workforce and the academy.
+We are committed to advancing research that helps identify practices and policies that are not equally responsive to or effective for marginalized children and families and then applying that knowledge to help dismantle systems of oppression by informing policy and practice that uphold the principles of an anti-racist society.
+This commitment is demonstrated by focusing on finding solutions to root causes that place children at risk of harm, advancing and supporting best practices in the training of practitioners and researchers, and developing and continuously evaluating practices at the individual, family, organizational, and policy levels — inclusive of the voices of the populations served.
+We believe that together we can make a meaningful and lasting impact in the lives of children through a dynamic and collaborative process that is accountable to the most vulnerable in society and works to enhance their voices not only in child maltreatment research but in the workforce and the academy.

 CICM Director & Co-Directors

 Melissa Jonson-Reid, PhD, MSW is the Ralph & Muriel Pumphrey Professor of Social Work at The Brown School and Director of the PhD program.
 She is a nationally known researcher in child maltreatment and outcomes, child welfare policy, and cross-sector services participation and coordination.
 She is author and co-author of numerous peer review articles, book chapters and books.
 Her latest book co-authored with Brett Drake “After the Cradle Falls: What child abuse is, how we respond to it, and what you can do about it” was aimed at reaching out to the public and policy makers to engage them in efforts to address this significant public health problem.